***Live public draft***

 Apart from mainstream media articles (here), The literature examining seasonal variabilities on gut distress or levels is sadly far and few from what I can gather.

 Bit off tangent, but in case anyone asks me whether or not cold exposures is “good” for fat loss – I don’t quite subscribe to this.
-I do not however, for one second disagree with the mechanism (not withstanding repercussions – psychometrics, stress over prolonged periods, for instance).
-This research review did not posit convincing enough of difference from metabolic standpoint even when combining both types stress response – that is – both cold exposure AND training / energy expenditure.
-Likewise, to this meta analysis looking at papers over nearing two decades between 1990-2021.*
+Because it’d be too stressful.
+I do not however, for one second disagree with the mechanism (just for mechanism sake, not withstanding repercussions – psychometrics, stress over prolonged periods, for instance).
+This research review did not posit convincing enough of difference from metabolic standpoint even when combining both types stress response – that is – both cold exposure AND training energy expenditure.
+Likewise to this meta analysis that looked at papers over nearing two decades between 1990-2021.*

 Indeed it all seems to point to “BAT” or browning of adipose upon cold exposure.
 But in terms of overall appetite and hunger?
 This study generally finds that people tends to inc rease calorie intakes during cold exposure.